 The Barry Spacks Poetry Prize is awarded annually for an unpublished book-length manuscript of 48-100 pages.
 The Spacks Prize honors the first poet laureate of Santa Barbara and his legacy of clear yet challenging work.
-Submissions are accepted from within the United States annually between January 1 and April 30.
+Submissions are accepted between January 1 and April 30.
+The prize includes $1000 and publication by Gunpowder Press with 50 author copies.